agmcleod/website/_posts/2019-01-06-adventofcode-2018-day15-journey.md

 }
 ```

-You might also notice in this code sample, i’m allowing the coordinate to be a unit.
-This was initially left over from it being a target, but I used that for finding local targets to attack too.
+You might also notice in this code sample, i’m allowing the coordinate to be a Unit.
+This was initially left over from pathing to a target, but I used that for finding local targets to attack too.
 So when scanning for paths to move to, if i found a neighbour that was an enemy unit, i would then have a unit not longer worry about path finding, but instead go into attack mode, collecting the potential attackers, and priortized based hp -> reading order.

 ```rust
 fn take_turn(empty_map: &HashSet<Coord>, tiles: &mut Vec<Vec<TileType>>, unit_collection: &mut HashMap<Coord, Unit>, targets: &mut HashMap<Coord, Unit>, unit_coord: &Coord, min_distance: &mut usize, distances: &mut HashMap<usize, SelectionData>) {